CodingTrain/thecodingtrain.com/content/pages/guides/maintain-website-guide.md

       "videoId": "YouTube video ID for Part 1", "timestamps": [
         { "time": "0:00", "title": "Only for multi-part challenges" },
-        { "time": "1:26", "title": "Remove the 'parts' section for single-part challenges" }
+        { "time": "1:26", "title": "Remove this 'parts' section for single-part challenges" }
       ]
     },
     {